 Anne Buckle was born into one of country music’s most famous families; she is a great-great-niece of A.P.
 Carter and a cousin of June Carter Cash.

 When Buckle was a child, she played music with June and Johnny Cash.
 She was given her first fiddle at age five, and she recorded an album of fiddle tunes and Carter Family songs when she was 14.

 At UT, Buckle earned two bachelor’s degrees—one in vocal music education and one in international relations.
 She also received the university’s highest student award, the Torchbearer, due in part to her service as a volunteer tutor and music instructor.

 With the addition of a master’s in education from Harvard, Buckle’s experience and education formed the perfect foundation for her work with refugees.

 As the culmination of her first 3 Chords course, seven of Buckle’s students sang their own songs on an album.
 South by Sea Studios donated a day of studio time for the effort, and 12 musicians and engineers along with six guest singer-songwriters volunteered their talent.

-Buckle is working to complete the album, even as she begins to teach another group of refugee teenagers.
+Buckle completed the album in December, even as she began to teach another group of refugee teenagers.